IAW Events and Seminars

 Invitation

-December 7 and 8, 2023: T H E Christmas Workshop at the University of Hohenheim
+July 4 and 5, 2024: T H E Workshop at the University of Hohenheim

 The Tübingen-Hohenheim-Economics (THE) Association cordially invites you to this year’s THE (Christmas) Workshop combining a Young Researcher Workshop and a Mini Course.